inveniosoftware/docs-invenio-rdm/docs/features/secure.md

 ## Login via institutional account

-InvenioRDM makes it easy to integrate your institutional authentication provider such as e.g. Keycloak, OAuth or alternative use e.g. ORCID for login.
+InvenioRDM makes it easy to integrate your institutional authentication provider such as e.g. Keycloak, OAuth or can alternatively use e.g. ORCID for login.

 ## Restricted records